spec-framework/documentation/output/book.md

-<a name="ex_column_width"></a>**Column of 30px**
+<a name="fig:ex_column_width"></a>**Column of 30 pixels**

     ^ SpecLayout composed
     	newColumn: [ :column |
     		column
-    			add: #myFirstWidget;
+    			add: #theList;
-    			add: #mySecondWidget
+    			add: #theButton
     	] width: 30;
     	yourself

-Note that it is a bad habit to hardcode the size of the widgets\.Methods are available on *ComposableModel* providing some default size like the width of a button\.If one wants to use his or her own widget size, he or she should not forget to take in account the current font size\.
+Note that it is generally considered a bad habit to hardcode the size of the widgets\.Methods are available on *ComposableModel* providing sensible default sizes, like the width of a button\.When specifying custom widget sizes, care should be taken to take in account the current font size\.

 ---

 <a name="layout_percentage"></a>
-It is also possible to specify the percentage of the container a widget should occupy\.This way the widget size will change accordingly when the window is resized by example\.To do so, the four sides of a widget can be specified as shown in the example [1\.8\. ](#ex_layout_proportional)\.
+It is also possible to specify the percentage of the container, e\.g\. the window, that a widget should occupy\.As a result of this, the widget size will change accordingly when the container is resized\.To do so, the proportional position of the four sides of a widget can be specified, as shown in the example [2\.7](#ex_layout_proportional)\.

-<a name="ex_layout_proportional"></a>**Square centered and half the size of its container**
+<a name="ex_layout_proportional"></a>**A Button centered in, and half the size of its container**

     ^ SpecLayout composed
-    	add: #square top: 0.25 bottom: 0.25 left: 0.25 right: 0.25;
+    	add: #theButton top: 0.25 bottom: 0.25 left: 0.25 right: 0.25;
     	yourself

-Note that the value provided as argument moves the corresponding side toward the center of the widget\.Note also that the argument can be an integer if the offset has to be a fixed number of pixels\.
+Note that the value provided as argument moves the corresponding side toward the center of the widget\.Also, the argument can be an integer if the offset has to be a fixed number of pixels\.

+    Note: For Ben: negative offsets are possible and have semantics like in morphic?
+If so, explain (not saying, like in Morphic )

 ---

 <a name="layout_expert"></a>
-The previous examples should cover most of the cases\.In case it does not, there is a last way to specify a widget position\.
+The previous examples should cover most of the cases of layout of widgets\.For the remaining cases there is a last way to specify a widget by specifying its position\.

-The method `add: aWidget origin: originPoint corner: cornerPoint offsetOrigin: ooPoint offsetCorner: ocPoint` allows one to add a widget from origin point to cornerPoint\.Those two points represents respectively the top left corner and the bottom right corner of the widget\.The points represent a percentage of the container \(so the coordinates <u>must</u> be between *0* and *1* \)\.
+The method `add: origin: corner: ` of `SpecLayout` specifies the layout of a widget, percentage\-wise from the origin point to the corner point\.These two points represent respectively the top left corner and the bottom right corner of the widget\.The arguments express a percentage of the container, so these <u>must</u> be between *0@0* and *1@1* \.

-In addition to those points, two offsets can be specified\.They represent the number of pixels the origin, respectively the corner, should be moved\.This approach is similar to the ProportionalLayout of **Morphic**\.
+In addition to those points, two offsets can be also be specified, using the method\. `add: origin: corner:  offsetOrigin: offsetCorner: `\.The offsets specify the number of pixels that the origin and the corner should be moved\.

+    Note: For Ben: negative integer offsets are allowed?
+If so, say: negative offsets are allowed, similar to the offset example above.

+Note that this approach is similar to the ProportionalLayout of **Morphic**\.

-The exemple [1\.9\. ](#ex_layout_expert) show how to add a widget as a toolbar\.The widget should take all the window width, but should be only 30px height\.
+The example [2\.8](#fig:ex_layout_expert) shows how to add a widget as a toolbar\.It specifies that the widget in the `toolbar` instance variable should take all the window width, but should be only 30 pixels in height\.

-<a name="ex_layout_expert"></a>**Expert Mode: Toolbar**
+<a name="fig:ex_layout_expert"></a>**Using expert mode to specify a toolbar**

     ^ SpecLayout composed